SFX-WoW/AceGUI-3.0_SFX-Widgets/CONTRIBUTING.md

 ## Localization

 Due to the scope of _World of Warcraft_ and its gaming community, one of the most important ways one can contribute to an add-on is through translations.
-The recommended way of contributing in this way is via the [localization system] on WoW Ace, which provides a web interface to simplify the process.
+The recommended way of contributing in this way is by using the [localization system] on WoW Ace, which provides a web interface to simplify the process.

 ## Bug Reports